 For example, if the theme you’re using has more than one header template part, you can quickly search and apply using this option.

-And you’ll get a modal popup that has all the template parts in it.
-You can use any of them with just a simple click.
+You’ll then get a modal popup with all the template parts in it.
+You can use any of them with a single click.

-To sum up, WordPress 6.1 block editor is coming with more than 350 enhancements and 350 bug fixes.
+To sum up, the WordPress 6.1 block editor comes with more than 350 enhancements and 350 bug fixes.
 Plus, 250+ tickets for the core.

-After finishing the post, let us know which features are more exciting for you and what would you expect with future WordPress releases!
+After finishing the post, let us know which features are more exciting for you and what you expect with future WordPress releases!
 Where?
-The comment section is below for you.
+The comment section is below.